 Yes, contemporary Catholics are encouraged to make use of opportunities for obtaining indulgences, whether for our own souls or on behalf of those who have died.
 In particular, the Jubilee Year of Mercy is an especially appropriate time to avail oneself of the Church’s treasury of grace.
 As Pope Francis tells us in Misericordiae Vultus: “To gain an indulgence is to experience the holiness of the Church, who bestows upon all the fruits of Christ’s redemption, so that God’s love and forgiveness may extend everywhere.
 Let us live this Jubilee intensely, begging the Father to forgive our sins and to bathe us in his merciful ‘indulgence.’”

-[Editor’s note: check back for Part II, which will discuss how indulgences are obtained, especially during the Jubilee year of Mercy.
-Meanwhile, read how one Catholic came to better understand and seek indulgences.]
+[Editor’s note: Read how one Catholic came to better understand and seek indulgences.]

 Jenna M. Cooper is a consecrated virgin of the Archdiocese of New York.
 She completed a licentiate in canon law at the Pontifical University of the Holy Cross in 2014.